-All local authorities with their partner agencies must develop and publish local frameworks for assessment, which must be based on good analysis, timeliness and transparency and be proportionate to the needs of the child and their family.
+Assessments must be based on good analysis, timeliness and transparency and be proportionate to the needs of the child and their family.

 Each child who has been referred into local authority children's social care should have an individual assessment to identify their needs and to understand the impact of any parental behaviour on them as an individual.
 Local authorities have to give due regard to a child's age and understanding when determining what (if any) services to provide under Section 17 of the Children Act 1989, and before making decisions about action to be taken to protect individual children under Section 47 of the Children Act 1989.

-RELATED GUIDANCE AND LEGISLATION
+RELEVANT GUIDANCE AND LEGISLATION

-Under the Children Act 1989, local authorities undertake assessments of the needs of individual children to determine what services to provide and action to take:
+Under the Children Act 1989, local authorities undertake assessments of the needs of individual children to determine what services to provide and what action to take:

-The need to assess can also include pre-birth situations when a mother's own circumstances would give cause for concern that the pre-birth, and then born, child would come within the definition of being a 'child in need'.
+The need to assess can also include pre-birth situations when a mother's own circumstances would give cause for concern that the pre-birth, and then born, child would come within the definition of being a 'Child in Need'.
 (See Section 11.1, Pre-birth 'Good Practice Steps').

 Whatever legislation the child is assessed under, the purpose of the assessment is always:

-The date of the commencement of the Assessment will be recorded in the electronic database.
+The date of the commencement of the assessment will be recorded in the electronic database.

 The qualified social worker should carefully plan that the following are carried out:

-If it is determined that a child should not be seen as part of the Assessment, this should be recorded by the manager with reasons.
+If it is determined that a child should not be seen as part of the assessment, this should be recorded by the manager with reasons.

-The parent's consent should usually be sought, before discussing a referral about them with other agencies, unless this may place the child at risk of Significant Harm, in which case the manager should authorise the discussion of the referral with other agencies without parental knowledge or consent.
+Before a Referral is discussed with other agencies, the parent's consent should usually be sought, unless to do so may place the child at risk of Significant Harm, in which case the manager should authorise the discussion of the Referral with other agencies without parental knowledge or consent.
 The authorisation should be recorded with reasons.

-If during the course of the Assessment, it is discovered that a school age child is not attending an educational establishment, the social worker should contact the local education service to establish a reason for this.If there is suspicion that a crime may have been committed including sexual or physical assault or neglect of the child, the Police must be notified immediately.
+If during the course of the assessment, it is discovered that a school age child is not attending an educational establishment, the social worker should contact the local education service to establish a reason for this.If there is suspicion that a crime may have been committed including sexual or physical assault or neglect of the child, the Police must be notified immediately.

-In planning the Assessment and in providing the parent and child with feedback, the social worker will need to consider and address any communication issues, for example language or impairment.
+In planning the assessment and in providing the parent and child with feedback, the social worker will need to consider and address any communication issues, for example language or impairment.

-Where a child or parent speaks a language other than that spoken by the social worker, an interpreter should be provided.
+Where a child or parent speaks a language other than that spoken by the social worker, such as those who are unaccompanied children, and those children who are victims of modern slavery and/or trafficking, an interpreter should be provided.
 Any decision not to use an interpreter in such circumstances must be approved by the Team Manager and recorded.